tomxiong/docker-baseimage/README.md

 ### Running a command in an existing, running container
-    running bash shell , or running a command inside it, via 'docker exec'
+Running bash shell , or running a command inside it, via 'docker exec'

 To run the container's bash shell :